annabella-arrazate/annabella-arrazate/README.md

 This is my README file ヾ(•ω•`)o

-You'll learn a bit more about me through this file, so feel free to peruse through this file if you want to learn more about the mind behind this site
+You'll learn a bit more about me through this file, so feel free to peruse through this file if you want to learn more about the mind behind this github profile

 ## About  me!